UmairOye/Al-Quran/README.md

 # Al-Quran

 Al-Quran is an app used to recite Quran.
-It is made using https://alquran.cloud/ API.
+It is made using https://alquran.cloud/ API and implemented MVVM pattern.
 With this app user can recite quran, check current ruku, manazil, surah revelation, Juz and much more.

 # Screenshots